Cannabis in Chile: History

 Cannabis has a long history in Chile, possibly the longest in the New World, as hemp production for fiber was introduced in the Quillota Valley as early as 1545, to support the army and shipping.
 Similar attempts were made in Peru, Colombia, and Mexico, but only in Chile did the crop find success.

 In the 1940s, cannabis was used by American sailors in the brothels of the port towns of Antofagasta and Tocopilla.
 The expanding use of cannabis in Chile in the 1960-1970s was associated with its popularization by foreign sailors, and later by hippies arrived in Chile from the United States or other Latin American nations.
 By the early 1970s, a Ministry of Education report stated that 60% of Chilean high school students had tried cannabis.

 Terminology

 According to the Dictionary of Chilean Slang, terms used for cannabis in Chile include: marihuana, papelillo, volarse, cogoyo, paraguayo, mota, macoña and yerba.

 Statistics

-According to a study by the University of London and the Universidad Andrés Bello, 40% of Chileans have used cannabis and 48.2% of Chileans support its legalization, the highest rates in the 9 South American countries included in the study.
-Only 6.2% believe there are serious risks associated with its use, which is less than any of the other countries included in the study.
+According to a study by the University of London and the Universidad Andrés Bello in 2017, 40% of Chileans had used cannabis and 48.2% of Chileans supported its legalization, the highest rates in the 9 South American countries included in the study.
+Only 6.2% believed there are serious risks associated with its use, which is less than any of the other countries included in the study.

 Chile also has an earlier than average age of first cannabis usage, at age 12 compared to the global average of 14–15.